DatabaseManagementTermProject/listify/README.md

 # ImBoredDotCom

-An aggregator for different media types.
+A content aggregator for different media types (movies, TV shows, videogames, books, etc).

 ## Table of Contents

 * [General Info](#General-Information)
 * [Technologies](#Technologies)

-# General Information
+## General Information

 This is a database management course term project which is meant to be a database-driven web-based application.

-# Technologies
+## Technologies

 * HTML
 * CSS